Back

 component or directive?

-Tips: This is a tip
+Tip: this is a tip

 :::note{.info}